Revolution of the 44

-The Revolution of the 44 (Revolución de los 44) was a military rebellion led by a group of Salvadoran generals, known as "the 44", against the government of President General Carlos Ezeta and Vice President General Antonio Ezeta.
+The Revolution of the 44 (Revolución de los 44) was a military rebellion led by a group of Salvadoran generals and landowners, known as "the 44", against the government of President General Carlos Ezeta and Vice President General Antonio Ezeta.

 The rebellion began in late-April 1894 when rebels captured the western Salvadoran city of Santa Ana, upon which, Ezeta declared a state of siege.
 By mid-June 1894, the rebels ousted the Ezeta brothers and installed General Rafael Antonio Gutiérrez as the country's provisional president.